Skip to Main Content

 Search our Resources

 Welcome to the HIS 348 course guide.
 Use this guide for information on numerous resources related to the topics for this course, based on the tabs above.
-Search the library catalog below for books as well as full-text, electronic articles we have in our collection.
+Search the library catalog above for books as well as full-text, electronic articles we have in our collection.
 For items in our special collection, use the following link to directly access titles contained within.

 Special Collection Titles